bcantoni/vagrant-cassandra/README.md

 * [Using Vagrant for Local Cassandra Development](http://www.cantoni.org/2014/08/26/vagrant-cassandra)
 * [DataStax Installer with Vagrant](http://www.cantoni.org/2015/01/05/datastax-installer-vagrant)

-## Cassandra vs DataStax

-In this project I tend to use the terms "Cassandra" and "DataStax" interchangeably.
-Here's the distinction:

-* [Cassandra](http://cassandra.apache.org/) is the Apache open source database project.
-Their releases include binary .tar and packages for Debian
-* [DataStax](http://datastax.com/) provides the Cassandra database combined with other tools in two flavors:
-    * [DataStax Community](http://planetcassandra.org/cassandra/) - includes Cassandra, OpsCenter, demos, and installers for Linux, Windows, and Mac.
-This is free for everyone to use.
-    * [DataStax Enterprise](http://www.datastax.com/what-we-offer/products-services/datastax-enterprise) - a commercial integrated product which includes Analytics (Hadoop) and Search (Solr) modules, on top of the basic Community edition.
-This build can be run for free in development (after registration).
-Using in production requires a paid license agreement which would then include support, training, and so on.

 ## Screencasts

 Here are some quick screencasts which walk through the three different templates in this project: